-Leeks took the keys as the Detective walked back around front.
-He went to the window of a cruiser parked on the sidewalk.
+Leeks took the keys as the Detective left.
+Reemus went to the window of a cruiser parked on the sidewalk.
 It was Lieutenant Aldridge.

 “Got anything yet, Reemus?”

 “About as much as I had when you sent me here thirty minutes ago.”
 He paused.
-“Well actually, her name was Sandra.”
+“Well actually, his name was Donnel.”

-“Sweet Jesus, Detective.
-Have you got any fucking evidence?”
+“Sweet Christmas, Detective, have you got any fucking evidence?”

-“Look Reemus, the Commish just got a call from the Mayor who’s been questioning about four murders in four nights.
-So now he’s breathing down my neck and I haven’t got diddly-fuck to say back?”
+The Lieutenant sighed.
+“Look Reemus, the commish just got a call from the mayor, who’s been riding my ass about four murders in four nights.
+He’s still riding my ass but now he’s made it more intimate by breathing down my neck at the same time–and I haven’t got diddly-fuck to say back?”

 Reemus was silent.